Shifting Gears: Rising Inflation and Interest Rates Impact on Charitable Giving

 Less obviously, the tax incentives for accelerating the remainder of an existing charitable remainder unitrust, or an existing gift of the remainder in a personal residence or farm, is somewhat strengthened, while the incentive for assigning an existing gift annuity to the issuing charity is somewhat weakened.

-Join our JULY WEBINAR about how rising 7520 rates will affect tax incentives for charitable gift planning in coming months, and for some ideas on shifting gears to meet the challenge.
+Please watch the recording of our webinar about how rising 7520 rates will affect tax incentives for charitable gift planning in coming months, and for some ideas on shifting gears to meet the challenge.
+Featuring Russ Willis, JD, LLM and Ryan Raffin, CAP.

 Past Webinar Recordings (charitablesolutionsllc.com/webinars)